What is VPN Passthrough? A Comprehensive Overview

 How to Enable VPN Passthrough in Router

-However, if you find yourself dealing with PPTP or LT2P, then you can enable the option in the router.
+However, if you are dealing with PPTP or LT2P, you can enable the option in the router.
 In most cases – if not all – this option should be enabled by default.
 Settings menu and navigation varies from manufacturer to manufacturer.
 Below is an example of a TP-Link router page.

-Enable the relevant options under VPN sub-heading under the Basic Security tab.
+Enable the relevant options under the VPN sub-heading under the Basic Security tab.

+This article gave you a brief answer to “What is passthrough”.
 For most people, this is going to be a non-issue simply because there are more advanced protocols that seamlessly work with NAT.
-FastestVPN uses the IKEv2 protocol by default in its Windows and iOS app.
+FastestVPN, an Eero VPN, uses the IKEv2 protocol by default in its Windows and iOS apps.

 Unless you are trying out the protocols, we recommend sticking to IKEv2 and OpenVPN for establishing a VPN connection.